Powerful quake rocks Myanmar and Thailand and kills more than 150 people

 Bridge and monastery collapse and dam bursts in Myanmar

+Myanmar is in an active earthquake belt, though many of the temblors happen in sparsely populated areas, not cities like those affected Friday.
+The U.S. Geological Survey, a government science agency, estimated that the death toll could top 1,000.

+Myanmar's English-language state newspaper, Global New Light of Myanmar, said five cities and towns had seen building collapses and two bridges had fallen, including one on a key highway between Mandalay.
+A photo on the newspaper’s website showed wreckage of a sign that read “EMERGENCY DEPARTMENT" but didn't indicate where it was.

-In Mandalay, the earthquake reportedly brought down multiple buildings, including the Ma Soe Yane monastery, one of the largest in the city, and damaged the former royal palace.
-A video posted online showed robed monks in the street, shooting their own video of the multistory monastery before it suddenly fell into the ground.
+Elsewhere, video posted online showed robed monks in a Mandalay street, shooting their own video of the multistory Ma Soe Yane monastery before it suddenly fell into the ground.
 It was not immediately clear whether anyone was harmed.
+Video also showed damage to the former royal palace.

 Christian Aid said its partners and colleagues on the ground reported that a dam burst in the city, causing water levels to rise in the lowland areas.